 Race photography in Germany

-Photographing her performance on the bike and run courses of the race itself was challenging as the press motorbike which had been assigned to me never materialised.
+Photographing Chrissie’s performance on the bike and run courses of the race itself was challenging as the press motorbike which had been assigned to me never materialised.
 So it took some impromptu cross-country driving (thank you Murray) plus a pedal bike (thank you Cannondale) to get around the road closures and crowds for a few shots on the course.
 I pedalled hard to make it back and find a place for myself amongst the other journalists on the finish line press stand in time for Chrissie’s arrival.

 The morning after